Michael Hole, M.D., MBA

 About

-Michael Hole, M.D., MBA, is a physician, professor, military officer and entrepreneur at The University of Texas at Austin, where he leads The Impact Factory, a hub for social entrepreneurship.
-He teaches business and public policy.
-Hole has 70-plus publications on health care, technology, economic development and more, and he has been cited over 65,000 times.
+Michael Hole, M.D., MBA, is a physician, executive, professor and military officer at The University of Texas at Austin, where he leads The Impact Factory, a hub for entrepreneurship and community service.

-Most recently, Hole served as senior advisor for rural America in the Executive Office of the President at the White House.
-After losing his cousin to fentanyl poisoning, he also led federal efforts to save lives from overdose, contributing to the largest decline in U.S. overdose deaths ever.
+Hole was the White House’s senior advisor for rural America in the Executive Office of the President for former President Joseph R. Biden.
+He elevated small towns and rural communities in national policymaking and led federal efforts to save lives from overdose, contributing to the largest decline in U.S. overdose deaths ever.
+The son of public servants, Hole is a ninth-generation Hoosier and first-generation college graduate from an 800-person farm town in rural Indiana.

-The 2023 Austinite of the Year and a Forbes 30 Under 30 honoree, Hole founded nine organizations, including StreetCred, a tax service for low-income families; Good Apple, a mobile grocery acquired by Farmhouse Delivery; and Main Street Relief, a digital support system for small businesses.
-He also owns Hoosier & Company, a consulting firm focused on scaling technologies to improve health.
-He served CVS Health’s advisory board, chaired a nonprofit that eliminates medical debt and led a venture capital firm focused on biotechnology and artificial intelligence.
+Selected as the 2023 Austinite of the Year and a Forbes 30 Under 30 honoree, Hole has founded nine organizations, including StreetCred, a tax service for low-income families; Good Apple, a direct-to-door grocery acquired by Farmhouse Delivery; and Main Street Relief, a support system for small businesses.
+He also owns Hoosier & Company, a consulting firm for entrepreneurs.

 -